sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Now, let’s do a quick check to confirm that everything has been installed correctly._

-1. Open a Command Prompt and type **"java --version"**.
+1. Open a Command Prompt and type `java --version`.
 You should see the version you’ve just installed.
 If you see any errors, try reinstalling it by repeating the previous step once again.
 2. We can perform similar checks for Node.js and npm.
-Type **"node -v"** to check the Node.js version, and **"npm -v"** to check the npm version.
+Type `node -v` to check the Node.js version, and `npm -v` to check the npm version.
 If everything is correct, you should see the exact versions you’ve installed.

 _With that, all our major dependencies are now installed._